 Swim with whale sharks

-A whale shark swim is one of the most quintessential and thrilling WA travel experiences.
-Whale sharks are the world’s largest living sharks, and from April to July each year, Exmouth sees hordes of these creatures flock to its shores.
+From April to July each year, Exmouth sees hordes of these majestic creatures flock to its shores.
 They can reach up to a whopping 18 metres in length, are slow-moving, and have an extremely thick, rough skin to protect themselves from other marine life.

 Meet some cute locals at the Jurabi Turtle Nesting Centre

-There are four marine turtle species found on the North West Cape – and a visit to the Jurabi Turtle Nesting Centre is one of the best ways to learn about the lifecycle, threats and nesting process for these fascinating marine animals.
-Open year-round, the centre runs non-invasive turtle viewing educational sessions, where visitors can view marine turtles nesting in their natural environment.
+A visit to the Jurabi Turtle Nesting Centre is one of the best ways to learn about the lifecycle, threats and nesting process of these fascinating marine animals.
+The centre runs non-invasive turtle viewing educational sessions, where visitors can view marine turtles nesting in their natural environment.

 Go four-wheel driving in Shothole Canyon